-What does mud, the forest floor, gravel and granite have in common?
+What do mud, the forest floor, gravel and granite have in common?
 Everything if you’re an avid trail runner.
-When you’ve got a spring in your step and a passion for bipedalism (we also love big words) you need a shoe that meets the tastes of today’s modern adventurer.
-In an effort to meet the demands of this growing group of enthusiasts, Teva spent more than four years developing the TevaSphere technology that solves a real problem for outdoor athletes who face a diverse range of terrain and obstacles in their outdoor pursuits.
-No longer will you need to fumble through three pair of extra kicks in your closet but grab only the most versatile trail shoes on the planet.
+When you’ve got a spring in your step and a passion for bipedalism, (ooh big word!) you need a shoe that meets the tastes of today’s modern adventurer.
+In an effort to meet the demands of this growing group of enthusiasts, Teva has spent more than four years developing the TevaSphere technology that solves a real problem for outdoor athletes who face a diverse range of terrain and obstacles in their pursuits.
+You don’t need to fumble through the extra kicks in your closet to find the right pair for a particular trail.
+Just grab the most versatile trail shoes on the planet.

 Between trail running, obstacle races and mud runs the modern outdoor shoe demand a lot of performance.
-What makes Tevasphere such a dynamic piece of footwear?
+What makes TevasSphere such a dynamic piece of footwear?

 It all boils down to support and stability.
 If you are looking for a minimalistic experience, the TevaSphere gives you a better platform.

 What can’t you do in a TevaSphere?